webscopeio/django-slack-app/README.md

 ## Installation

-1. Add 'slack_integration' to your INSTALLED_APPS setting like this:
+1. Add 'slack_app' to your INSTALLED_APPS setting like this:

     ```python
     INSTALLED_APPS = [